dmerejkowsky/blog/content/post/0062-let-s-build-chuck-norris-part-2-sqlite-and-conan.md

 Several things happened here:

-* First conan looked for the package in the local cache and did not found it.
+* First conan looked for the package in the local cache and did not find it.

 * It used a *remote*  called `conan-center` and found a compatible package there with a certain ID (`6ae331b72e7e265ca2a3d1d8246faf73aa030238`).